Merkoba/Hue/README.md

 >systemctl start mongod

 There is no need to create database tables, all of that is done automatically.
-MongoDB just needs to be installed and running.

-Then go to the bin directory and run:
+Go to the bin directory and run:

 >node www start